Dynatrace/Dynatrace-AppMon-Gradle-Plugin/examples/simple-app-gradle/README.md

 In order to run any Dynatrace Gradle Plugin tasks, execute `./gradlew TASKNAME` (e.g. `./gradlew DtEnableProfile`).
 Every task usage is presented in `build.gradle` file.

+Keep in mind that **DtFinisTest** must have valid testRunID to know which testRun to finish.
+In the example project testRunId is set in Gradle **doLast** method as the DtFinishTest task configuration parameter.